We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Serve immediately with a dish of extra virgin olive oil and cracked black pepper.

-Gather the ingredients for the bread: bread flour, salt, yeast, sugar, olive oil, dried rosemary, and water.
+Gather the ingredients: bread flour, salt, yeast, sugar, olive oil, dried rosemary, and water.

 Pour the flour into a mixing bowl and add the salt and yeast on opposite sides of the bowl.
 Stir each one into the flour, making sure that the salt doesn’t touch the yeast directly, or it will kill the yeast.